BranchTaken/Hemlock/doc/design/effects_mutability.md

 The limited need for may-halt effect tracking is a subtle topic.
-In many cases the lack of may-halt effect tracking can be masked by associated data dependencies and/or other effects, but there are some critical cases where code breaks unless may-halt effects are tracked.
+In many cases the lack of may-halt effect tracking can be masked by associated data dependencies and/or other effects, but there are some critical cases where code breaks unless may-halt effects are exposed.
 For example, if we write a `halt_unless` function as follows, calls to it can be optimized out.

 ```hemlock